umgbhalla/starred/README.md

 ## Rust

+- [tembo-io/pgmq](https://github.com/tembo-io/pgmq) - A lightweight message queue.
+Like AWS SQS and RSMQ but on Postgres.
 - [YaLTeR/niri](https://github.com/YaLTeR/niri) - A scrollable-tiling Wayland compositor.
 - [m1guelpf/auto-commit](https://github.com/m1guelpf/auto-commit) - A CLI tool that automatically writes commit messages for you.
 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.